 This course will explore the international and domestic forces that shape the complex and multi-faceted political, social and economic challenges confronting the quest for a stable world order.
 Case Studies and Guest Speakers are used rather than textbooks.
 The first 30 minutes of each class will begin with a discussion of international current events.
 Students are encouraged to follow international news stories on cable and network television, pod casts, BBC and NPR radio broadcasts, newspapers, websites, various social media sites, and discuss the limitations of each.
 Among the many topics explored during the semester are: International Conflicts, Arms Control, Foreign Aid, Climate Change, International Trade, Human Rights, Trafficking of Women & Children, Immigration & Refugees, Global Health & Disease, Endangered Species, Globalization, and Food Security.
 Students choose an international topic they are interested in learning more about and do a semester paper and PowerPoint presentation.

-Public Policy Issues –
+Introduction to Public Policy Analysis –

 Terrorism and Counter-Terrorism: Policies, Practices, and Politics --